cwong8751/fan-drone-software/README.md

 4. Then open serial plotter, if values dont show, go to "Tools" > "Serial Plotter", values should start showing up soon.

 Richard and Carl Oct 11.

+## Notes Oct 16 Reading raw sensor measurements with noise

+### Problems with the raw MPU9250 sensor measurements

+So far we are reading raw gyroscopic measurements as the angular rate in RPY directions from our MPU9250 IMU sensor in rad/s.

+Below is a video demonstrating these measurements from our sensor at rest, along with added noise (slight vibrations from me tapping around the sensor).

+<video src="noise.mp4" width="320" height="240" controls></video>

+These measurements are not precise or stable enough to reliably be used in the control loops of our flight controller.
+For example, if we assume a constant angular rate in either of the RPY directions while our sensor is at rest, the error accumulated from such noise will have a significant impact on the flight stability of our monocopter.
+So, we're going to be implementing an quaternion-based Extended Kalman Filter (EKF) algorithm to minimize noise/disturbance in our sensor accuracy.

+### Quaternion-Based EKF Algorithm

+The algorithm will essentially estimate the 3D orientation of our monocopter using the sensor fusion of our MPU9250's gyroscope, accelerometer, and magnetometer.
+Our algorithm is quaternion-based, meaning the quaternion representing our body frame in reference to our inertial frame will be what estimate's our orientation specifically; this comes with the advantages of avoiding gimbal lock (losing a degree of freedom) and smooth attitude propogation.